Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 ![File Upload - High Security](screenshots/file-upload-high.png)

 **Explanation of why it worked:**
-At Low security, no validation was performed on uploaded files.
-At Medium security, basic extension checking was implemented but could be bypassed using double extensions.

-**Explanation of why it failed at higher level:**
 At High security, the application checks file content, not just extensions.
 However, adding a valid GIF header at the beginning tricks the content validation into identifying the file as a legitimate image.
 The file passes inspection while the PHP code remains executable when accessed.

+**Explanation of why it failed at higher level:**
+Even higher security would combine multiple defenses: strict whitelist validation, complete content analysis, storing files outside web root, disabling script execution in upload directories, and scanning files in a sandbox before acceptance.
+This defense-in-depth approach would block both extension and content bypass techniques.